-Welcome back to Andavo Travel’s blog series, “How to build a successful home-based travel agency.”
+Welcome back to Andavo Travel’s blog series, “How to Build a successful home-based travel agency.”
 Each month, we interview one of our Andavo-affiliated travel advisors, in hopes that sharing their success stories will prove useful to those travel advisors new to the industry.

-For our fourth interview, we spoke to Donna Evans of Team Travel, an Andavo Travel affiliate located in Denver, Colorado, and member of the Andavo Travel President’s Club, which recognizes those with top sales in our network.
-She has been in the business for over 20 years, and specializes in Australia, New Zealand, the South Pacific, and Africa.
+For our fourth interview, we spoke to Donna Evans of Team Travel, an Andavo Travel affiliate located in Denver, Colorado, and a member of the Andavo Travel President’s Club, which recognizes those with top sales in our network.
+She has been in the business for over 20 years and specializes in Australia, New Zealand, the South Pacific, and Africa.

 We asked her the following questions:

 1. What is your #1 tip for a travel advisor just starting out in the industry, on how to build a successful home-based travel agency?